 Our aims are to continue to develop St Mark's place in the heart of the neighbourhood to meet local needs as they grow and change with the years and to encourage other community groups to use our premises.
-The many groups already meeting here include people of all ages and encompass a nursery school, lunch club, Girlguiding groups, drama, art and craft, singing and dance, pilates, yoga and keep fit. (view our Activities page here)
+The many groups already meeting here include people of all ages and encompass a nursery school, lunch club, Girlguiding groups, drama, art and craft, singing and dance, pilates and keep fit. (view our Activities page here)

-About 5 years ago, we knew we had to undertake replacement of a leaky flat roof and modernisation of the kitchen and toilets but quickly recognised the potential to do more than just renovate.
+In 2012 we knew we had to undertake replacement of a leaky flat roof and modernisation of the kitchen and toilets but quickly recognised the potential to do more than just renovate.

 Our community deserves the best and we devised the 2020 Vision Project to meet the needs of users, old and new, for safety, security and flexibility.

 Church members and friends overwhelmingly supported outline proposals, an architect was appointed and planning permission granted in 2017.